makerdao/dss-allocator/README.md

 Since it should belong to the MakerDAO community the Copyright from our additions has been transferred to Dai Foundation.

 ## Overview
 Implementation of the allocation system, based on the [technical specification forum post](https://forum.makerdao.com/t/preliminary-technical-specification-of-the-allocation-system/20921).
+The conduits are implemented separately.
+See for example [dss-conduits](https://github.com/makerdao/dss-conduits).

 ![Untitled-2023-08-07-1511](https://github.com/makerdao/dss-allocator/assets/130549691/af24bcb8-5e5a-4394-8eee-a1f7d6f44341)